dhruvMahlawat/Passkit/README.md

 # Passkit

-A local password manager written in Python, using Tkinter for the UI and SQLite for storage.
-Started out as a college project, then I went back and cleaned it up into an actual package instead of one long script.

-Everything runs on your machine.
+A local password manager written in Python, using Tkinter for the UI and SQLite for storage.Everything runs on your machine.
 No server, no account, no syncing.

 ## What it does